 The joint statement on PPE for those who care for people who regularly cough is being redrafted following helpful feedback received from a number of interested parties.
 A new statement will be issued as soon as possible.

 The COVID-19 patient pathway for SLTs

-Join the RCSLT for a series of webinars taking you through the COVID-19 patient pathway from the speech and language perspective.
-In this series we will look at everything from how patients present at the intensive care unit (ICU); to interventions in critical care; to rehabilitation in the community; to how to look after yourself and sources of support.
+This series of webinars takes you through the COVID-19 patient pathway from the speech and language perspective.
+In this series we look at how patients present at the intensive care unit (ICU), interventions in critical care, rehabilitation in the community, as well as how to look after yourself and sources of support.

 Webinar 1: COVID-19: Critical Care for SLTs